dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 This method lets you get the list of available banks in a country.

 #### Request URL
-Use any to the following URLS according to your needs.
+You must invoke a **GET** request to the following URLs according to your needs.

 * **Production**: `https://payout-api.bamboopayment.com/api/Bank/country/{{Country}}`
 * **Stage**: `https://payout-api.stage.bamboopayment.com/api/Bank/country/{{Country}}`